vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-manage-instore-data/integrating-instore-to-a-new-payment-acquirer.md

 }
 ```

->ℹ️ To create any extra configuration, you need to send an email to the inStore team (instoredevs@vtex.com.br) informing the additional information the app needs to complete the transaction.
+> ℹ️️ To create any extra configuration, you need to send an email to the inStore team (instoredevs@vtex.com.br) informing the additional information the app needs to complete the transaction.
 With that, we will create a form on the **Payments** module so that customers can configure their acquirer.

 ## Sending URI and response URI for each action